svikashk/docs/guide/client-project-management.md

         </div>
 </div>

-Now that you've created a project for your client, it's time to create Features.
+Now that you've created a squad for your client, it's time to create Features.

 A Feature in Zepel is a collection of actionable items - user stories, tasks, subtasks, bugs, and enhancements - that can be tracked and executed.
-Each project can have multiple Features.
+Each squad can have multiple Features.

 __If you're already used to agile methodologies and its terminologies, think of a feature as an epic.__